 The MX beamlines at Diamond (I03.
 I04, I04-1 and I24) have been highly automated.
-When combined with intuitive software, comprehensive manuals (both written and videos) and highly experienced local support staff it is possible to provide remote access experiments at all these beamlines for the novice through to expert users.
-Most experiments are feasible remotely with minor exceptions such as humidity control or those at biological containment level III.
+Most experiments are feasible remotely with minor exceptions such as humidity control, some serial crystallography protocols, XChem laboratory work or those at biological containment level III.

 To carry out remote access experiments to Diamond we recommend:

 - A good connection (at least 10Mb/s)

 - One or two 1900 x 1200 (or 1900 x 1020) monitors attached to a fast modern PC (running Linux, Mac OSX or Windows)